jmquigley/util.fixture/README.md

 - `.name` - the name of the requested fixture.
 This is the first string parameter to the Fixture constructor.
 - `.loremIpsum` - a string containing a randomly generated lorem ipsum string/sentence.
 - `.obj` - if the fixture contains `obj.json` or a JSON file named by the `jsonFile` option, then it is parsed and the contents of that JSON are stored here.
 The JSON file will go through template replacement before it is parsed.
+- `.pattern` - a string contained a MxN repeating pattern.
 - `.read({filename}): string` - Reads the contents of one of the files within the fixture and returns it as a string.
 The filename is a relative path within the fixture (the absolute path is resolved by the class).
 This is the contents of the file after it has been processed through template replacement.
 - `.src` - the absolute directory path for the fixture files.
 - `.toString()` - returns a string that shows the internal representation of the fixture.
 It will show all of these attributes and the options that were passed to the class when it was instantiated.